Ornella-e/project-3-client/README.md

 │      displays login form (only to logged out)
 │
 └───PROFILE
-    │   shows own couch with option to edit + delete, also adding, editing profile info or deleting it.
+│   │   shows own couch with option to edit + delete, also adding, editing profile info or deleting it.
-    │
+│   │
-    └───FAVORITE COUCHES
+│   └───FAVORITE COUCHES
-        displays favorited couches
+│        displays favorited couches
+└───RESERVATIONS
+│   │   user can pick a check-in and check-out date.
+│   │
+│   └───EVALUATIONS
+│        displays an evaluation form (only when stayed at the accomodation) └───ABOUT
+       shows team members

 ```